beatrizsmerino/naruto-sasuke-story/book/en/en_chapter_1.md

 "Welcome to the Land of Lightning!" the Kumogakure representative called out, as the ship reached the shore.</br>
 There was no response from inside.
 Thinking this suspicious, the Kumogakure ninja looked at each other.</br>
 "Welcome!" she shouted again, her voice tense.</br>
-Finally, someone appeared from within ship.
+Finally, someone appeared from within the ship.
 A ninja wearing a woven hat.
 This ninja glanced down at the representative who had called out to welcome the ship.</br>
 "...Oh..."
 The representative swayed, and then collapsed on the rain-slick port.</br>
 "Wh-what's wrong?!".</br>
 The Kumogakure ninja were bewildered by this sudden event.</br>
 The ninja in the hat jumped down from the ship and tossed the hat away, revealing what had been hidden beneath it.</br>
 "Th-those eyes?!"</br>
 Crimson eyes glowing eerily in the rain.
-Not one of the Kumogakure ninja escaped being caught in their glaze.</br>
+Not one of the Kumogakure ninja escaped being caught in their gaze.</br>
 "Crap, ocular jutsu..."</br>
 Merely upon seeing that red glow, the ninja of Kumogakure lost all their strength and fell to the ground.</br>
 "That was wonderful".
 Red Eyes' comrades leaped down from the ship after watching the scene play out.</br>